jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 it uses a technology that was not agreed upon.
 Would you allow the new technology or continue with the old?

-# From Electrical Engineers

-# For Electrical Engineers

-# From Programmers
+# From Electrical Engineers, Programmers

 1. What is your favorite programming language?

 1. What is a memory leak?

+1. Tell me about a challenging problem that kept you up late at night.

-# For Programmers
+# For Electrical Engineers, Programmers